Holly Harmon, LCSW - Counseling Center Director and Therapist

 Randon earned his M.A. in Higher Education from Geneva College in Beaver Falls, PA, and B.A. in Psychology from Messiah College in Grantham, PA.
 He has worked at Robert Morris University since 2007.
 He began working at RMU through a partnership organization called the Coalition for Christian Outreach where he served as the Community & Volunteer Services Coordinator in the Office of Student Civic Engagement and a Campus Minister.

 In September 2010, Randon transitioned into his role as the Crisis Counselor.
 Randon is responsible for meeting with students who are dealing with tough circumstances, both academically and personally, while providing them with the resources they need to succeed while at RMU.
-Randon is also the Outreach Specialist for the Counseling Center coordinating the educational trainings and programs on topics such as Healthy Relationships and Safe Dating, Substance Abuse, Resilience, Stress Management, and Responding to Students in Distress.
+Randon is also the Outreach Specialist for the Counseling Center coordinating the educational training and programs on topics such as Healthy Relationships and Safe Dating, Substance Abuse, Resilience, Stress Management, and Responding to Students in Distress.